simon-1729/modernjava/README.md

 # Modern Java

 #### Details
 This is a demo project used to highlight some of the key features of java 8.
-In particular the Stream API and functional interfaces are touched on.
+In particular, we focus on the Stream API and functional interfaces.
 The project leverages Spring and Swagger to provide a simple RESTful API which may be use to sort and filter the baked-in Apple dataset.
+For completeness we have included both the Legacy and the Modern implementations.

 #### Build source code
 ```bash